izardy/fi-fraud-combat-concept/README.md

     - Issue 4 : No direct information sharing real-time event platform from other FI.

 ### Propose Conceptual Solution
-- Based on the issues highlighted, we want to built a sandbox to demonstrate how the above might be able to counter.
+- Based on the issues highlighted and performed gap analysis, we want to built a sandbox to demonstrate how the above might be able to counter.
     - Issue 1 & 2
         - *On situation where mule account about to be created*
             - [ ] *Continuous check at account level on CIF updates i.e email address and sub-sequent activities after the update.*